zjfong/building-js-iterators-lab/README.md

   +1
   -0

-  at Context.testArrayL1 (test/myMapSpec.js:115:38)
+  at Context.testArrayL1 (spec/myMapSpec.js:126:38)
 ```

 An **assertion** is a statement that *asserts* or says this "MUST BE TRUE".
 If
 the statement turns out to be false, then the assertion fails and the test fails.

-In the above output we can see that the assertion in `test/myMapSpec.js:115:38` (at line 115, and at character 38) expected `0` (the "actual" result) to equal `1` (the "expected" result).
+In the above output we can see that the assertion in `spec/myMapSpec.js:126:38` (at line 126, and at character 38) expected `0` (the "actual" result) to equal `1` (the "expected" result).

+This is a little unclear, but at least it tells us exactly what part of the file to look at.

 **Example - Failure Message 2**

 ```
 2) myMap passes each item in the array to the callback:
    AssertionError: expected [] to have the same members as [ 'a', 'b', 'c', 'd' ]
-    at Context.testEachItem (test/myMapSpec.js:37:36)
+    at Context.testEachItem (spec/myMapSpec.js:37:36)
 ```

 *What do you think this means?*

-At line 37 in the test file there was an expectation that an array would have the elements `['a', 'b', 'c', 'd']`.
-But instead it got an empty array!
+<details><summary>click for explanation</summary>At line 37 in the test file there was an expectation that an array would have the elements `['a', 'b', 'c', 'd']`.
+But instead it got an empty array!</details>